Everwind Guide: Airship Engineering 101 And Power Management

 Once you get some better materials, you will inevitably want to rip up your wooden floors and redesign your layout.
 This is where the early access jank rears its ugly head.

-The building mechanics are also missing a few standard quality of life features.
+The building mechanics are also missing a few standard features.
 There is no button to rotate a block before you place it.
 If you want a wooden ramp to face a specific direction, you have to physically walk your character around to the correct angle and place it from there.
-It is tedious, but it works.
 Furthermore, when you inevitably place a block wrong and smash it with your pickaxe, you only get raw materials back.
 You must take those raw rocks or logs to a Block Station to process them back into usable building squares.

-While you are waiting for those slow early engines to push you across the map, use that time productively.
-Process your raw ore in the furnace, cook meals for the next dungeon, or consult my Combat and Skills guide to plan your next level up.
-If you are playing with friends, this downtime is perfect for sorting your shared chests, though you still have to deal with the multiplayer tethering limits while exploring.
-Lastly, always use your Spyglass to scout your next destination before you take off.
-Flying blindly into the abyss is a fantastic way to waste thirty minutes of your life.
+While you are waiting for your slow early engines to push you across the map, use that time productively.
+Process your raw ore, manage your inventory, or consult my Combat and Skills guide to plan your next level up.
+If you are playing with friends, you can assign someone to be the dedicated Engineer to manage the compass upgrades, but you still have to deal with the annoying multiplayer tethering limits while exploring.

 Build your generators, process your dirt, and prioritize upgrading that core.
 The sky is massive, but it is infinitely more manageable when your ship actually responds to the controls.